reflectoring/reflectoring.github.io/content/blog/2022/2022-10-17-aop-with-spring.md

 ---
 title: "AOP with Spring (Boot)"
 categories: ["Spring"]
-date: 2022-10-13 00:00:00 +1100
+date: 2022-10-17 00:00:00 +1100
 authors: ["cercenazi"]
 description: "AOP with Spring (Boot)"
-image: images/stock/0126-books-1200x628.jpg
+image: images/stock/0126-books-1200x628-branded.jpg
 url: aop-spring
 ---
-## What is AOP
+## What is AOP?

-Aspect Oriented Programming (AOP) is a programming paradigm aiming to extract cross-cutting functionalities, such as logging, into what's known as Aspects.
+Aspect Oriented Programming (AOP) is a programming paradigm aiming to extract cross-cutting functionalities, such as logging, into what's known as "Aspects".

-This is achieved by adding behavior (Advice) to existing code without changing the code itself.
-We specify which code we want to add the behavior to using special expressions (Pointcuts).
+This is achieved by adding behavior ("Advice") to existing code without changing the code itself.
+We specify which code we want to add the behavior to using special expressions ("Pointcuts").

 For example, we can tell the AOP framework to log all method calls happening in the system without us having to add the log statement in every method call manually.

 ## Spring AOP
-AOP is one of the main components in the Spring framework, it provides declarative services for us, such as declarative transaction management (the famous @Transactional annotation).
+AOP is one of the main components in the Spring framework, it provides declarative services for us, such as declarative transaction management (the famous `@Transactional` annotation).
 Moreover, it offers us the ability to implement custom Aspects and utilize the power of AOP in our applications.